 To achieve credit for this module, students must be able to:

-- Working as part of a team, create a product idea for the equine market and develop the idea to a fully costed proposal and pitch delivered to industry professionals.
+- Working as a team, to produce a fully costed business proposal and product pitch which is delivered to an external panel from the equine industry.

 Students should be familiar with the content of at least one of the following: